Learn to Row for Sacred Heart College

 Novice Eight - National Champions

-The Auckland Rowing Club is located at Ian Shaw Park in Mt Wellington.
+SHC Rowing train out of the Auckland Rowing Club located at Ian Shaw Park in Mt Wellington.
 See map below.
-Please bring PE gear suitable to train in, including running shoes and wet weather gear.

 View Larger Map